2-fly-4-ai/udemy-downloader/README.md

 # Description

 Utility script to download Udemy courses, has support for DRM videos but requires the user to acquire the decryption key (for legal reasons).<br>
-Windows is the primary development OS, but I've made an effort to support Linux also (Mac untested).
+Windows is the primary development OS, but Linux and macOS are supported (see platform build instructions).

 ## Windows Maintainer Quick Build